 Despite the loss of her husband Skłodowska continued her research, netting a second Nobel Prize in 1911, this time in chemistry.
 Her notoriety enabled Skłodowska to get government funding for the creation of the Radium Institute (now the Institut Curie) dedicated to research in physics and chemistry, which produced four subsequent Nobel Prize winners – the most notable being Skłodowska’s own daughter Irene.
 During World War I Skłodowska developed mobile radiography units to offer x-rays in the field and even offered to donate her Nobel Prize medals to the war effort (the offer was turned down).

 After years of exposure to harmful radioactive materials – the health effects were not known at the time, and Skłodowska worked without the safety measures in place today – Skłodowska succumbed to aplastic anemia (many of her papers and artefacts are too radioactive to be handled without protective gear even today) on July 4, 1934.
-Skłodowska was buried alongside her husband in Paris, but in 1995 the couple was moved to the famed Pantheon alongside legends like Voltaire and Victor Hugo.
+Skłodowska was buried alongside her husband in Paris, but in 1995 the couple were moved to the famed Pantheon alongside legends like Voltaire and Victor Hugo.
+She is the only female, and foreigner, to be buried there.